Baby Food Sensitivity: How to Spot the Signs Early

 Have you noticed your baby acting differently after meals?
 Maybe they seem fussier than usual or struggle to settle down for naps.
 Paying attention to these subtle changes can guide you toward identifying a possible food sensitivity.

 A baby who suddenly becomes cranky after eating might be trying to tell you something.
 If your usually calm baby cries inconsolably or shows discomfort after meals, it could be a sign of food sensitivity.
-Keep track of what they’ve eaten recently and see if there’s a pattern.
+Keep track of what they’ve eaten recently and look for a pattern.

-For example, if you notice that your baby becomes fussy every time they have dairy-based formula, it might be worth considering a sensitivity to lactose or milk proteins.
-Trust your instincts and don’t brush off these behavioral changes as just a “bad day.”
+For example, if your baby becomes fussy every time they have dairy-based formula, it might be worth considering a sensitivity to lactose or milk proteins.
+Trust your instincts and don’t brush off these changes as just a “bad day.”

 Track their sleep patterns alongside their meals.
-If poor sleep frequently follows a specific food, you may have found your culprit.
+If poor sleep frequently follows a specific food, you may have found the culprit.

 Babies usually love their milk or solid food once they start.
-If yours begins to turn away from the bottle, breast, or spoon, it could mean that eating has become uncomfortable for them.
+If yours begins to turn away from the bottle, breast, or spoon, eating may have become uncomfortable for them.
 They may associate certain foods with discomfort and refuse to eat them altogether.

 Monitor their reaction to specific meals.
 Are they enthusiastic about one type of food but hesitant about another?
 This could be an important clue.